Nominal Recursors as Epi-Recursors: Extended Technical Report: Proof Sketches for the Recursor Results

 A pre-epi-recursor is called \emph{tight} if the following hold: \begin{myitem} \item $T$ is a quasi-initial object in $\Bcat$ (in that for every object $B$ in $\Bcat$ there exists at most one morphism from $T$ to $B$). \item The functor $R$ is faithful (in that it is injective on morphisms). \end{myitem} \end{defi}

-All the nominal epi-recursors we discussed in this paper are tight, because $T$ is a quotient of the term algebra (known to be quasi-initial) and the functor $R$ is the identity on morphisms.
+All the nominal pre-epi-recursors we discussed in this paper are tight, because $T$ is a quotient of the term algebra (known to be quasi-initial) and the functor $R$ is the identity on morphisms.

 Now, to make the borrowing possible, we take advantage of the fact that the definitions of $\geq$ and $\wgeq$ make sense, and also Props.~\ref{prop-extCriterion} and \ref{prop-WeakExtCriterion} hold, not only for epi-recursors, but also for pre-epi-recursors.